Uriel-17/GithubProfileFinder/README.md

 # GithubProfileFinder
-This projects uses Github's REST API to search for the profile inputed by the user and displays latest repos
+This projects uses Github's REST API to search for the profile's username inputed by the user and displays latest repos